Tom Coster: Early years

 Detroit-born and San Francisco-raised, Coster played piano and accordion as a youth, continuing his studies through college and a productive five-year stint as a musician in the U.S. Air Force Band.

 Career

 Coster has played with and/or composed for many groups and musicians including The Loading Zone, Gábor Szabó, Carlos Santana, Billy Cobham, Third Eye Blind, Coryell/Coster/Smith, Claudio Baglioni, Stu Hamm, Boz Scaggs, Zucchero and Bobby Holiday, Joe Satriani, Frank Gambale, and Vital Information.
 Coster also produced several solo jazz fusion recordings as a leader for Fantasy, Headfirst, and JVC.

 Some of Coster's best-known compositions are "Europa (Earth's Cry Heaven's Smile)", "Flor D'Luna (Moonflower)" and "Dance, Sister, Dance (Baila Mi Hermana)" performed by Santana and "The Perfect Date" performed by Vital Information.

 Personal life

-Coster's son was born in 1966, also called Tom Coster, also a keyboardist and composer.
+Coster's son was born in 1966, is also called Tom Coster, and also a keyboardist and composer.